Mi'kmaq history and people: February – or Apiknajit

 - On February 23, 1760 the Treaty of Peace and Friendship that was negotiated on December 15, 1725 in Boston is renewed and confirmed in Halifax, N.S between the British and the Mi’kmaq.
 A Pierre Benoit is one of the Mi’kmaq signatories to the document.

-- On February 25, 1872, Jacques Lejeune (James Young) passed away in the St. George’s area.
+- On February 25, 1872, Jacques Lejeune (James Young) passed away and is buried in Stephenville Crossing, NL at the old Assumption Parish Cemetery.
 He was estimated to be between 97 and 101 years of age.
 He was son of Chrysostome Lejeune and Louise Marguerite Hache-Gallant.
 Jacques was married to Catherine Jesseau, daughter of Jean Jessaume and Marie Anne Fournier.

 Wela’lin and thank you for allowing me to share these facts with you.